 As we began our journey, I mentioned how Jamie and I had walked along here the other day and the tip never seemed to come any closer.
-Of course, we all thought, that wouldn’t happen now that we were headed on a long journey in that direction.
+Of course, we all thought that wouldn’t happen now that we were headed on a long journey in that direction.
 Of course, our destination would be close.
-After all, I used to do 13km runs all the time in Toronto and it only took just over an hour.
+After all, I used to do 13km runs all the time in Toronto, which would take just over an hour.
 How long could 15km take?
 And along the beach with good friends?

 Piece of cake.
 Or so we thought.

 With smiles on our faces, we watched the beach become more and more deserted.
 After just an hour, there were no more people.
 And there wouldn’t be, not for the next three and a half hours.

 What began as three people walking along the shore of the Caribbean sea chatting about past anecdotes, current epiphanies, and future dreams intensified as the coast changed in front of us.
 The casualness with which we sauntered along the barren landscape turned to mental and physical exhaustion as we climbed over increasingly tall and wide expanses of fallen trees.

 Trying to avoid the obstacles on the beach, we’d go into the thick of the forest.
 We would find paths which we thought led to the road, but then the paths would either circle back to the beach or become so thick with trees that we’d have to claw our way back to the sand.